 By way of a small tribute, Hack is one of the featured musicians in Episode 9 Wish Someone Would Care of the iconic HBO Series Treme set in New Orleans.
 Hack plays Down By The Riverside.

 I have the green label version of the CT 504 single available for sale via discogs, I have two, and the promo white label.
 If you buy it, I’ll send $20 to Hack.
-If you’d like to get one of his Gospel music CD’s, you can send a check or money order for $20 – Hack Bartholomew, PO Box 850271, New Orleans, LA 70185-0271.
+[Update 7/20/20: I actually got a copy of Hack’s 1978 single/45 Standing Ovation created mp3’s from both sides, wrote them to an audio CD along with his CTI tracks and sent the singles and CD to Hack.]
+If you’d like to get one of his Gospel music CD’s, you can send a check or money order for $20 – Hack Bartholomew, PO Box 2010, Harvey, LA 70059.

 Don’t buy off amazon or ebay Hack will get nothing for those CD sales.